How to be an out of network vision provider

-- The benefits battle: Verifying benefits as an out-of-network provider can be a hassle.
+The benefits battle: Verifying benefits as an out-of-network provider can be a hassle.
 You won’t have a handy payer portal to authorize benefits.
-Instead, you’ll have to call insurers to verify individual patients’ benefits.
+Instead, you’ll have to call vision plans to verify individual patients’ benefits.

 There are several steps to planning for and becoming an out-of-network provider.
 Here’s some of what you should consider before leaving managed care:

-- Will you leave all payers at once or one-by-one?
-Plan out your extrication and start writing letters to the insurers.
+Will you leave all payers at once or one-by-one?
+Plan out your extrication and start writing letters to the vision plans.

-- Develop a marketing strategy.
-You won’t be on insurers’ panels anymore.
+Develop a marketing strategy.
+You won’t be on vision panels anymore.
 You should identify new channels for prospective patients.